EmoFa/vimm-get/README.md

   by side.
 - **COMPRESS** — only for systems whose games arrive as split disc images (`psx, saturn, segacd, tgcd, dreamcast, cdimono1`), turning `bin+cue` / `gdi` into a single `.chd`.
-PS2 and PSP are single ISOs with nothing to collapse, and Jaguar emulators can't read CHD, so those show no button at all.
+You can add systems to the whitelist in the settings.
 - **M3U** — appears only after compression, and only for multi-disc games on m3u-capable systems.
 It creates a folder whose name ends in `.m3u`, moves the discs' `.chd` files into it, and writes a playlist listing each one on its own line: